wangziqi2013/wangziqi2013.github.io/_posts/2022-08-07-dynamic-dictionary.markdown

 This operation is conducted atomically to avoid opening a vulnerability window in which the dictionary entry is evicted, but the corresponding block has not yet been evicted, causing data corruption when the block is accessed.
+Per-block "access" bits are updated when the block is accessed.
+In addition, the "access" bits of all dictionary entries that are used to compress the block are also updated, to reflect the fact that these entries must remain valid for the next decay period, because the block that needs them will be either.